Would you want to live forever?

 Another example relates to the COVID-19 pandemic. in the video below, Prof. Danny Dorling (University of Oxford) explains why there are higher mortality rates from the disease in poorer areas in the UK compared to more affluent ones:

-And suddenly, the success story is turning sour.
+Suddenly, the success story is turning sour.

 So how do we want to age?